 Fiction entrants must have a completed manuscript by the time results are announced on October 10th, 2022, in the event they are selected for industry circulation.
 For nonfiction entrants, it is acceptable to just have a full proposal---although having a completed manuscript is very beneficial, particularly for memoirs.

 WHAT IF I GET PUBLISHED AFTER ENTERING?

-If your book is under agreement to be published, or is later published after entering, it would be ineligible to compete, in which case we could pull the entry and refund the entry fee.
+If your book is under agreement to be published, or is later published (traditional or self) after entering, it would be ineligible to compete.
+Please reach out to us to remove your submission from the contest.

-WHAT HAPPENS WHEN I WIN OR PLACE AS A FINALIST?
+WHAT HAPPENS WHEN I WIN OR PLACE AS A RUNNER-UP?

-Prior to industry circulation, Book Pipeline works with the individual authors to help edit and polish their pitch and sample chapters.
+Prior to industry circulation, Book Pipeline works with the individual authors to help edit and polish their materials.

 We also work long-term with writers and assist them in finding publishers and reps that would be the best fit for their story.
 Note that Book Pipeline does not take a percentage of any publication fee or advance, nor do we personally represent authors.
-We're simply helping make introductions to industry.
+We simply help make introductions to industry.

 HOW SHOULD I FORMAT MY SUBMISSION?

-We don't have any requirements as far as format, but standard formatting (font, spacing, etc.) is preferable.
-You won't be disqualified, however, on the basis of presentation.
-Whatever best suits your submission.
+We don't have any specific requirements as far as format, but standard formatting (font, spacing, etc.) is preferable.

 IF I'M SUBMITTING A BOOK AND IT SPILLS OVER THE 5,000 WORD COUNT LIMIT, IS THAT OKAY?